Updated : 01/10/2014

 You are, however, allowed to bring in powdered infant milk, baby food and foods required for medical reasons - subject to some restrictions.
 You are also allowed to bring in limited quantities - for personal consumption - of other animal products including fish products, snails and honey.

-Travellers arriving in the EU from the Faeroe Islands, Greenland and Iceland may bring small quantities of meat and dairy products for personal consumption.Still need help?
+Travellers arriving in the EU from the Faeroe Islands, Greenland and Iceland may bring small quantities of meat and dairy products for personal consumption.Help and advice

 In this case, the 27 EU member states + Iceland, Liechtenstein and Norway